gradle/gradle/design-docs/gradle-2.0.md

 * Remove Ivy version from the output of `gradle -v`.
 * Remove loopback resolver, ModuleVersionRepository -> Ivy adapter.

-## Remove support for the Gradle Open API implementation (DONE)

-Now that we have reasonable tooling support via the tooling API, remove the Open API.

-* Implement a stub to fail with a reasonable error message when attempting to use Gradle from the Open API.
-* Add integration test coverage that using the Open API fails with a reasonable error message.

-Note that the `openAPI` project must still remain, so that the stubs fail in the appropriate way when used by Open API clients.
-This will be removed in Gradle 3.0.

-## Remove the `GradleLauncher` API (DONE)

-The public API for launching Gradle is now the tooling API.
-The `GradleBuild` task can also be used.

-* Replace internal usages of the static `GradleLauncher` methods.
-* Move the `GradleLauncher` type from the public API to an internal package.

 ## Remove tooling API support for Gradle 1.1 clients and earlier

 Gradle 1.2 was released on 12th sept 2012.
 This change means that tooling more than roughly 18 months old as of the Gradle 2.0 release